domch/word-analyser/README.md

 # word-analyser
-This project is the first step to develop a javascript typography analysis tool.
+This project is the first step to develop a javascript tool for typography analysis.